 A special Summit dedicated to employment took place in Prague to identify practical ways to keep people in jobs and to get those who have lost their jobs back into work as quickly as possible.
 It was also the occasion to discuss how coordinated action at European level can best complement actions being taken at national level, and how to make the best use of the tools and resources at European level including the European Social Fund and the European Globalisation Fund.

-In a joint press conference held together with Mirek Topolanek, Prime Minister of Czech Republic and President in office of the Council, John Monks, Secretary General of the European Trade Union Confederation (ETUC), and Ernest-Antoine Seillière, President of BusinessEurope, following the summit, José Manuel Barroso, President of the EC, said: With this employment summit we are telling our citizens that we want their employment to be Europe's objective number one.
-He added that the EU must succeed on employment because there can be no economic recovery on the foundations of social collapse, just as there can be no social progress in an economic desert, and explained that the employment summit increases strongly the chances of success because it has generated concrete ideas.
+In a press conference at the end of the summit, José Manuel Barroso, President of the European Commission, said that with this employment summit, the European Commission is telling citizens that employment is Europe's objective number one.
+He added that the EU must succeed on employment because there can be no economic recovery on the foundations of social collapse, just as there can be no social progress in an economic desert.
+Barroso explained that the employment summit increases strongly the chances of success because it has generated concrete ideas.

 Only the original language version is authentic and it prevails in the event of its differing from the translated versions.

 ||SOUNDBITE by José Manuel Barroso, President of the EC (in ENGLISH): EU action on employment neither starts nor stops with today's summit.
 But this summit is a significant step towards more and better coordinated action on employment.